Buying an Existing Log Home?

 From the Listing

-First, when you examine the listings, consider how old they are.
+First, when you examine the listings, consider how old it is.
 New log homes could experience some settling in the first three years as the logs compress from drying out.
 Well-maintained older log homes generally have less settling since the logs are no longer green.
 Even with regular maintenance, external factors like a bad foundation can make an old log home continue to settle.
 In this case, could you contact a professional foundation repair company first?

 Photos and Description